b3b00/dendronNotes/notes/Perso.projects.dendronlike.todo.md

 ## favorite repository

-* [x] &#x20;Allow user to define a favorite repository so he does not have to select it when he come back.
+* [x] Allow user to define a favorite repository so he does not have to select it when he come back.

 ## check list in view mode

-* [ ] Permettre de cocher les checkbox en mode view.
+* [X] Permettre de cocher les checkbox en mode view.
 * [ ] Ajouter une action pour faciliter la saisie de check `-[ ]`.